 For the majority of Canadians, home ownership will be the biggest financial investment that they make.
 It’s a major source of equity, although a fire, vandalism, or other types of damage can be rendered costly to repair.
 In the event that something happens where you have significant replacement costs ahead, insurance can step in and help.

 Choosing the right insurance coverage is critical to ensuring your physical home, personal property, and use is protected.
 Unfortunately, many people end up underinsuring themselves in an effort to keep insurance payments low.
 This may not be the right approach.
-As long as you are working with an experienced insurance broker, you should be able to the best and most affordable insurance coverage for your house.
+As long as you are working with an experienced insurance broker, you should be able to find the best and most affordable insurance coverage for your house.

 Many homeowners have a lot of questions about how to insure a house properly.
 If you are new to home insurance, here are the answers to eight of the most frequently asked questions: